The disturbing story of David Shearing and the Wells Gray Park camping murders

 The group traveled to the remote Wells Gray Provincial Park, a wilderness park located in east-central British Columbia, Canada, around 300 miles (478 km) northeast of Vancouver.
 It covers 5,250 square kilometers (1.3 million acres) and is British Columbia's fourth-largest park after Tatshenshini, Spatsizi and Tweedsmuir.
 Before the arrival of Europeans, the Wells Gray area was a valued hunting ground for the Secwepemc (Shuswap), Tsilhqot'in (Chilcotin) and Canim Lake aboriginal groups.

-The Johnsons pitched camp at a secluded area near the old Bear Creek prison site.
-The Bentleys subsequently arrived with their truck and camper van, with a boat on top.
+The Johnsons pitched camp in a secluded area near the old Bear Creek prison site.
+Subsequently, the Bentleys arrived with their truck and camper van, which had a boat on top.
 The location was beside Fage Creek, 18 km (11.2 mi) north of Clearwater and 18 km (11.2 mi) south of the Wells Gray Park entrance on Clearwater Valley Road.

 The disappearance of the Johnson and Bentley family

 On August 16, 1982, Bob Johnson failed to return to work at Gorman Brothers Lumber in Westbank.
 This was very unusual for the 25-year employee.
-Fellow workers reported to the RCMP on August 23, 1982. that Bob was missing.
+Fellow workers reported Bob missing to the RCMP on August 23, 1982.

 Police found a pile of burnt bones on the back seat, which were later identified as that of four adults and in the trunk were the remains of two girls.
 The charred remains were that of the Bentley and Johnson families.
 Forensic investigation of the bone fragments found that they had been shot with a .22 caliber gun.
 Because of the location of the vehicle in an accessible area, it was quickly assumed that a local was responsible for the murders.

-Locals had seen the family camped at Bear Creek, and a search of the area by the RCMP resulted in six spent .22 caliber ammunition shells being located.
+Locals had seen the family camped at Bear Creek, and the RCMP searched the area, finding six spent .22 caliber ammunition shells.
 Some beer caps of the brand known to be drunk by Bob Johnson were also found, as well as full bottles cooling in a nearby stream.
 Two sticks with sharp ends, probably used by the two girls to roast marshmallows, were also at the site.

-However, the Bentley’s 1981 Ford truck and camper and their camping gear, boat and motor, and other possessions were still missing.
+However, the Bentleys' 1981 Ford truck and camper, camping gear, boat and motor, and other possessions were still missing.

 Hunt for the killer